Amazon Web Services

 To create an IAM role for ElemBio Cloud, see Creating IAM Users in the AWS Documentation and apply the following requirements:

-- Leave the option for AWS management console access unselected.
+- Leave the option for AWS Management Console access unselected.

 - Create an access key through the AWS console.